-Documentation: Provide copies of all electronic or printed advertising materials.
+Documentation: Provide representative samples of electronic or printed advertising materials.

 105 Human Resources

 The process by which an EMS agency selects, trains, engages with, and fosters a positive working relationship with employees is critical to the success of the agency.